v-gajjar/Minesweeper/README.md

 - You can open a tile using left click, however if you open a mine, the game is over.

-- If you lose the game, incorrectly placed flags will be replaced with a cross, correctly place flags will remain, and mines hidden in any other tiles will be revealed.
+- If you lose the game, incorrectly placed flags will be replaced with a cross, correctly placed flags will remain, and mines hidden in any other tiles will be revealed.

 - The number on a tile is the number of mines hidden within the 8 tiles that surround it.